Two Irishmen charged with murder in Australia

 Charges against Donegal pair upgraded after man (66) dies in hospital in Sydney

-Two Irishmen have been charged with murdering a 66-year-old man in Australia.
+Two Irishmen have been charged with murdering a man (66) in Australia.

 Christopher McLaughlin (24) and Nathan Kelly (21) were charged with grievous bodily harm and affray after a man was found with critical injuries on the side of the road in Summer Hill in Sydney.